Sam Greenlee: The Spook Who Sat by the Door

+Other writings

 Other works by Greenlee include Baghdad Blues, a 1976 novel based on his experiences traveling in Iraq in the 1950s and witnessing the 1958 Iraqi revolution, Blues for an African Princess (a 1971 collection of poems), and Ammunition (poetry, 1975).
 He also wrote short stories, plays (although he found no producer for any of them), and the screenplay for a film short called Lisa Trotter (2010), a story adapted from Aristophanes' Lysistrata.

 Later years

 Greenlee lived in Ghana and Spain for some years, before returning to Chicago in the late 1980s.
-In 1990 he was named the Poet Laureate of Chicago.
+His marriage to Nienke Greenlee ended in divorce, and in 1978, he was also briefly married to actress Yvette Hawkins;subsequently, from a long-term relationship with Maxine McCrey, he had a daughter, Natiki.
+In 1990, he was named the Poet Laureate of Chicago.
 He taught screenwriting at Columbia College Chicago and hosted a talk show on WVON radio.
 He also worked on an autobiography that was to be called Sam's Blues: Adventures of a Travelling Man.

-In 2018, Greenlee was inducted into the Chicago Literary Hall of Fame.

-Death
+Death and legacy

 On May 19, 2014, Greenlee died in Chicago at the age of 83.
 On June 6, 2014, Chicago's DuSable Museum of African American History sponsored an evening of celebration in his honor, attended by his daughter Natiki Montano.

+In 2018, Greenlee was inducted into the Chicago Literary Hall of Fame, the website of which notes: "For Greenlee, his art and his life seemed inseparable, and his masterful output relied on the Chicago to which he was born, raised, and forever devoted, no matter how far his adventures took him."

+On July 13, 2022, which would have been his 92nd birthday, Sam Greenlee Day was celebrated around Chicago's South Side.